nih-cfde/training-and-engagement/docs/General-Tutorials/javascript_chooser.md

 </script>
 ```

-Our logic now says "if there is no value in form_control then set the value of
+Our logic now says "if the user hasn't set form_control and the value of
-form_control to 'value_win', and run the function that shows the default view."
+form_control is 'value_win', then run the function that shows the default view."

 What is 'value_win'?
 Well, we haven't written our dropdown code yet, but we know